usmanaliqureshi/randomize-password/README.md

 ## Description

 This plugin will help you to change the password for users depending on the schedule in settings (**only set by administrators**) of the plugin.
-It will add a new option on the profile page of each user to activate the schedule to randomly change their password.
+It will add a new option on the user's profile page of each user to activate the schedule to randomly change their password.

 ## Screenshots